-As described above, the OPCC (Group) underspent its 2019/20 budget by £2.4m, after the transfer of funds to earmarked reserves, including £2.1m to meet future commitments in 2020/21.
+As described above, the OPCC (Group) balanced its 2020/21 budget, after the transfer of funds to earmarked reserves, including £2.4m to meet future commitments in 2021/22.
 This was attributable to:

-The Office of the Chief Constable for Leicestershire - £2.4m underspend
+The Office of the Chief Constable for Leicestershire - balanced budget

-- An underspend on police pay and allowances of £1.247m due to changes in the forecast attrition, a reduction in the effective national insurance and pension rates compared to the budget and additional seconded officers income. - An underspend on corporate budgets of £1.26m attributable to savings on PCSOs due to the number of staff in post being below the budgeted establishment throughout the year as police officer recruitment has increased, capital pension costs being lower than budgeted due to fewer ill health retirements than expected, delays in the implementation of investment proposals and projects offset by additional expenditure on Force priorities and pressures including £0.158m on COVID 19 related expenditure. - An underspend of £0.102m on policing functions provided regionally. - A net overspend of £0.248m in the delegated budgets as a result of increased police overtime costs incurred due to demand and unbudgeted expenditure in the Business Support departments on police staff salary costs, estates planned maintenance and supplies and services.
+- An overspend on police pay and allowances of £0.390m due to changes in the rank structure, additional transferees, changes to Police Officer Pay and Conditions extending maternity and adoption pay from 18 to 26 weeks, the increased cost of National Insurance due to higher overtime expenditure incurred as a result of COVID 19, higher levels of expenditure on police officer allowances including on-call and unsocial hours and a reduction in seconded officers income. - An underspend on corporate budgets of £0.317m attributable to savings on the fuel budget due free fuel provided by BP for emergency services, an underspend in the utilities budget, PCSOs due to the number of staff in post being below the budgeted establishment throughout the year as police officer recruitment has increased, ill health retirement costs being slightly higher than the budget, the unbudgeted cost of the arrears associated with the injury award review, delays in the implementation of investment proposals and projects offset by additional expenditure on Force priorities. - An underspend of £0.160m on policing functions provided regionally. - A net overspend of £0.087m in the delegated budgets as a result of increased police overtime costs to meet demand and unbudgeted expenditure in the Business Support departments on police staff salary costs, additional costs of vehicle parts, equipment maintenance and under achievement of income.

-During the year the Chief Constable received 2 specific grants from the Home Office to fund the acceleration of the uplift in police officers numbers (£0.4m) and tackle serious violence crime (£1.4m).
+During the year, the Chief Constable received specific grant from the Home Office to tackle serious violence crime (£0.9m).